 Based on these requirements, here's our ranking of the top eight channels for employee communication.
 Better yet, give your organization a free communications audit and get a real sense of what's working and what's not.

-9. Create a digital workplace strategy focused on employee experience.
+9. Create a digital workplace strategy focused on the employee experience.

 With so many companies thinking about a mobile channel for their employee communication, a great deal of interest has arisen around how an employee app can fit with an organization’s intranet and digital workplace strategy.